 We all make mistakes.

 This was my first time reading this author, and I’m glad I did.
-I plan to read more of her books and possibly the rest in the series.
+I plan to read more of her books and possibly the rest of the series.

 In short, Niko Gaheris is a highly trained assassin who is assigned to kill Ava Chernova, the daughter of a Russian mafia boss.
 These two have a history together, one that ended brutally for both of them.